 Furlough Guidelines for Hourly Employees

 You are within your rights as an employer to impose furloughs on hourly employees.
 You’ll need to calculate the impact of these reduced hours on your business’s operations.
-And if you’re thinking about discontinuing or reducing your employees’ benefits during their time on furlough, you should research your state’s employment laws regarding any mandatory treatment of your employees’ benefits during this period.
+If you’re thinking about discontinuing or reducing your employees’ benefits during their time on furlough, you should research your state’s employment laws regarding any mandatory treatment of your employees’ benefits during this period.

 These benefits may include holiday pay, retirement plan contributions, and health insurance.
 If you haven’t contractually agreed to pay these benefits, there’s nothing in the federal law book that says you have to continue them during a furlough.
-But if the furlough is of a relatively short duration, your employees may hold the expectation that you will continue to pay out benefits during this time period — as they are already taking a cut in pay.
+Although if the furlough is of a relatively short duration, your employees may hold the expectation that you will continue to pay out benefits during this time period — as they are already taking a cut in pay.

 Furlough Guidelines for Salaried Employees